 When your loved one’s doctor outlines their discharge plan, they’ll typically include details about any necessary DME.
 They’ll usually recommend items they know are covered services by Medicare and other primary insurance providers.
 In some cases, doctors don’t list any recommendations at all, which requires a follow-up appointment for further assistance.

 Many times, DME prescriptions are written in the case of an emergency health condition.
-Falls, strokes, and other illness or injury can demand the assistance of home equipment immediately following your loved one’s discharge.
+Falls, strokes, and other illnesses or injuries can require the assistance of home equipment immediately following your loved one’s discharge.
 In these cases, it’s easier for their physician to understand what their needs are and they can provide an accurate idea of which DME to prescribe.

 In other situations, health conditions develop over time and the physician can’t see everything that’s changed in between the patient’s visits.
 In these cases, the doctor will prescribe DME once they’ve confirmed it’s a medical necessity to assist their patient and they know the solution is applicable in a home environment.
 To determine if DME is medically necessary for your loved one, their physician will ask you to share detailed observations of their struggles and behavior.
 As a caregiver, you should share as much information as you can to help the physician determine what’s best for your loved one.